Aylesbury: Etymology

 The town name is of Old English origin.
 It is first recorded in the form Æglesburg in the Anglo-Saxon Chronicle, a text which took its present form in the later ninth century.
 The word Ægles is a personal name in the genitive case, meaning "Ægel's" and burg means "fortification".
-Thus the name once meant "Fort of Ægel" — though who Ægel was is not recorded.
+Thus the name once meant "Fort of Ægel", though who Ægel was is not recorded.
 Nineteenth-century speculation that the name contained the Welsh word eglwys meaning "a church" (from Latin ecclesia) has been discredited.

 History

-Excavations in the town centre in 1985 found an Iron Age hill fort dating from the early 4th century BCE.
+Excavations in the town centre in 1985 found an Iron Age hillfort dating from the early 4th century BCE.

 The Anglo-Saxon Chronicle portrays Aylesbury as being captured from the Britons by one Cuthwulf following the Battle of Bedcanford; the historicity of this event is doubtful, but the portrayal at least indicates that in the early Middle Ages the settlement was thought to be of some strategic importance.
-During the early medieval period, Aylesbury became a major market town, the burial place of Saint Osgyth, whose shrine attracted pilgrims.
-Aylesbury was a royal manor with eight attached hundreds in 1086, and some historians have supposed that it was already a royal manor before the Norman conquest.
-Some lands here were granted by William the Conqueror to citizens upon the tenure that the owners should provide straw for the monarch's bed, sweet herbs for his chamber and two green geese and three eels for his table, whenever he should visit Aylesbury.
+During the early medieval period, Aylesbury became a major market town and the burial place of Saint Osgyth, whose shrine attracted pilgrims.
+The town was a royal manor, with eight attached hundreds in 1086, and some historians have supposed that it was already a royal manor before the Norman conquest.
+Some lands here were granted by William the Conqueror to citizens upon the tenure that the owners should provide straw for the monarch's bed, sweet herbs for his chamber, and two green geese and three eels for his table, whenever he should visit Aylesbury.

-The town includes an Early English parish church, St. Mary the Virgin's (which has many later additions).
+The town includes an Early English parish church, St. Mary the Virgin's, which has many later additions.

 In 1450, a religious institution called the Guild of St Mary was founded in Aylesbury by John Kemp, Archbishop of York.
-Known popularly as the Guild of Our Lady it became a meeting place for local dignitaries and a hotbed of political intrigue.
+Known popularly as the Guild of Our Lady, it became a meeting place for local dignitaries and a hotbed of political intrigue.
 The guild was influential in the outcome of the Wars of the Roses.
-Its premises at the Chantry in Church Street, Aylesbury, are still there, though today the site is used mainly for retail.
+Its premises at the Chantry are extant, although the site in Church Street now used mainly for retail.

-Aylesbury was declared the new county town of Buckinghamshire in 1529 by King Henry VIII: Aylesbury Manor was among the many properties belonging to Thomas Boleyn, the father of Anne Boleyn, and it is rumoured that the change was made by the King to curry favour with the family.
-The plague decimated the population in 1603/4.
+Aylesbury was declared the new county town of Buckinghamshire in 1529 by King Henry VIII.
+Aylesbury Manor was among the many properties belonging to Thomas Boleyn, the father of Anne Boleyn, and it is rumoured that the change was made by the King to curry favour with the family.
+(Note: Previously the county town of Buckinghamshire was Buckingham) The plague decimated the population in 1603/4.